PauliusKu/Invoicing/README.md

 one more client.
 * Main Success Scenario:
 1. Accountant chooses the “New Client” option.
-2. System opens the “New Client” window with the “Add client” option and various
+2. System opens the “New Client” window with various
 inputs: Organization name, First name, Last name, Email;
 3. Accountant fills all required fields and presses the "Enter" key.
 4. System opens the “Clients” window and prints a message that a client was added.